jecaro/jeancharles.quillet/posts/2021-06-25-A-good-enough-mechanical-keyboard.md

 - It needs to support [qmk] so I can program shortcuts for keys I use not very often, like function keys for instance.

-At first, I tried to find a stock keyboard that ticks all theses boxes.
+At first, I tried to find a stock keyboard that ticks all these boxes.
 But soon I realized that if I wanted all this I had to build one myself.

 And this started a very long hunt on the web to find all the required parts to